Fleetwood Mac: 1974–1987: Addition of Buckingham and Nicks, and global success

 In 1976, the band was suffering from severe stress.
 With success came the end of John and Christine McVie's marriage, as well as Buckingham and Nicks's long-term romantic relationship.
-Fleetwood, meanwhile, was in the midst of divorce proceedings from his wife, Jenny; and also carrying on an affair with Nicks.
+Fleetwood, meanwhile, was in the midst of divorce proceedings from his wife, Jenny, and had also begun an affair with Nicks.
 The pressure on Fleetwood Mac to release a successful follow-up album, combined with their new-found wealth, led to creative and personal tensions which were allegedly fuelled by high consumption of drugs and alcohol.

 The band's eleventh studio album, Rumours (the band's first release on the main Warner label after Reprise was retired and all of its acts were reassigned to the parent label), was released in February 1977.
 In this album, the band members laid bare the emotional turmoil they were experiencing at the time.
 Rumours was critically acclaimed and won the Grammy Award for Album of the Year in 1977.
-The album generated four Top Ten singles: Buckingham's "Go Your Own Way", Nicks's US No. 1 "Dreams", and Christine McVie's "Don't Stop" and "You Make Loving Fun".
-Buckingham's "Second Hand News", Nicks's "Gold Dust Woman", and "The Chain" (the only song written by all five band members) also received significant radio airplay.
-By 2003 Rumours had sold over 19 million copies in the US alone (certified as a diamond album by the RIAA) and a total of 40 million copies worldwide, bringing it to eighth on the list of best-selling albums.
+The album generated four top-ten singles: Buckingham's "Go Your Own Way", Nicks' US No. 1 "Dreams", and Christine McVie's "Don't Stop" and "You Make Loving Fun".
+Buckingham's "Second Hand News", Nicks' "Gold Dust Woman", and "The Chain" (the only song written by all five band members) also received significant radio airplay.
+By 2003, Rumours had sold over 19 million copies in the US alone (certified as a diamond album by the RIAA) and a total of 40 million copies worldwide, bringing it to eighth on the list of best-selling albums.
 Fleetwood Mac supported the album with a lucrative tour.

-On 10 October 1979, Fleetwood Mac were honoured with a star on the Hollywood Walk of Fame for their contributions to the music industry at 6608 Hollywood Boulevard.
+On 10 October 1979, Fleetwood Mac were honoured for their contributions to the music industry with a star on the Hollywood Walk of Fame at 6608 Hollywood Boulevard.